 Data2Move is a community on the interface of the Internet of Things, Big Data and Logistics/Supply Chain Management.
 Academics and students from TU/e collaborate with prominent industry partners to deliver results that are both practically and scientifically relevant.

-High Tech Systems have some unique properties that should be taken into account in supply chain management.
-These properties include the complexity of the products themselves, long lead times of components, etc. This combination creates high volatility in demand, which makes it complex for organization to do business.
+High Tech Systems have some unique properties.
+These properties include the complexity of the products themselves, high volatility, long lead times of components, etc. The Eindhoven High Tech Systems Community (EHTC) is the prime platform for working on these challenges.

 Servitization becomes a growing trend.
 This implies that firms shift from a product-centric business model and logic to a service-centric approach.
 Our ambition is to create awareness and provide insights and solutions for servitization challenges, which are both technical and organizational in nature.